Chase The Truth: Matt Fiddes Edition

 Fiddes was also not listed as a witness on the 2004 defence witness list, despite containing a vast amount of names, including the likes of UK based Mark Lester, Martin Bashir and his business partner Uri Geller.

 Furthermore, by Fiddes own admission, he was never a licensed bodyguard nor was he paid or contracted by Jackson.
-Therefore, he was never technically Jackson's "bodyguard" but rather a friend or acquaintance, assuming they indeed continued to meet after 2002.
+Therefore, he was never technically Jackson's "bodyguard" but rather a friend or acquaintance, assuming they indeed continued to meet after first meeting.
 However, again, there is absolutely no photographic or video evidence that happened.

 Fiddes warned Dan Reed to be "concerned about his career" after the release of the documentary.
 However, I don’t think Dan Reed will be worried about a documentary when Matt Fiddes himself is the weakest link.
 I believe it's Jordan Hill who should be worried, particularly if he cannot verify any of the questions I posed to him.
 As it stands, "Chase the Truth" had an open-door policy for anyone claiming to have known Jackson, and the director and his production team did not take steps to verify their authenticity.